 09.12311; 09.227; 09.3; 09.31; 09.432 09.434; 10.5 LEGAL: 902 KAR 2:060 REQUIRES A CURRENT IMMUNIZATION CERTIFICATE FOR HOME-SCHOOLED STUDENTS WHO ARE ATTENDING IN-SCHOOL CLASSES OR PARTICIPATING IN SPORTS OR OTHER SCHOOL SPONSORED EXTRA-CURRICULAR ACTIVITIES.
 ADDITIONALLY, CERTIFICATES MAY NO LONGER HAVE HANDWRITTEN INFORMATION.
 PARENT/GUARDIANS MUST SUBMIT IMMUNIZATION CERTIFICATES TO THE SCHOOL PER THE SCHEDULE LISTED BELOW.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.211 Health Care Examination All pupils shall undergo preventive student health care, dental, and vision examinations as required by Kentucky Administrative Regulation, which shall be reported on the state forms or an electronic medical record that includes all of the data equivalent to that on the appropriate forms required by state regulation.
-184 IMMUNIZATIONS The immunization certificate form required by 702 KAR 1:160 shall be on file within two (2) weeks of a student's enrollment in school. $^{1,2\,\&\,3}$ A current immunization certificate shall be required for home-schooled students prior to attending one (1) or more in-school classes or participating in sports or other school-sponsored extra-curricular activities.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.211 Health Care Examinations All pupils shall undergo preventive student health care, dental, and vision examinations as required by Kentucky Administrative Regulation, which shall be reported on the state forms or an electronic medical record that includes all of the data equivalent to that on the appropriate forms required by state regulation.^{1&4} IMMUNIZATIONS A valid immunization certificate form required by 702 KAR 1:160 shall be on file upon a student's entry into school.^{1, 2 & 3} A current immunization certificate shall be required for home-schooled students prior to attending one (1) or more in-school classes or participating in sports or other school-sponsored extracurricular activities.
 Forms relating to exemptions from immunization requirements shall be available at each school.
-Immunization certificates shall be kept current.1 The parent/guardian shall provide a current immunization certificate at enrollment in a day care center, kindergarten, seventh grade, eleventh grade, and for the 2018-2019 school year for twelfth grade; new enrollment at any grade; upon legal name change; and at a school required examination pursuant to 702 KAR 1:160, REFERENCES:
+Immunization certificates shall be kept current.1 The parent/guardian shall provide a current immunization certificate at enrollment in a day care center, kindergarten, seventh grade, eleventh grade, and for the 2018-2019 school year for twelfth grade; new enrollment at any grade; upon legal name change; and at a school required examination pursuant to 702 KAR 1:160.
+A TB Skin test shall not be required by the District except upon notification from the local Health Department.
+REFERENCES:

-1KRS 156.160; 702 KAR 1:160 2KRS 214.034; KRS 214.036
+1KRS 156.160; 702 KAR 1:160

+2KRS 214.036; KRS 214.034

 3KRS 158.035

 4-902 KAR 2:060;

 902 KAR 2:090

 OAG 82-131

 Health Services Reference Guide, Kentucky Department of Education

 P. L. 114-95, (Every Student Succeeds Act of 2015), 20 U.S.C. § 6301 et seq.

 McKinney-Vento Act, 42 U.S.C.
 11431 et seq.

 RELATED POLICIES: